D/S Sollund

 Convoy available at TAM 23

-& Page 11, Page 12 & Page 13 |
+Page 10 above, Page 11, Page 12 & Page 13 |

-For information on voyages made in between those noted below, please see the documents received from the National Archives of Norway and Hague's Voyage Record above.
+For information on voyages made in between those noted below, please see the documents received from the National Archives of Norway and A. Hague's Voyage Record above.

 As can be seen from the images received from the Norwegian archives, Sollund was mostly in service around the U.K. during the war.
+It'll also be noticed that she occasionally had long stays in port.

 At the beginning of May-1941 she was in Liverpool during the 5 day air attacks there, which started on May 3.
 According to Page 2, she had arrived there from Holyhead on Apr.
-30. Sollund was right next to the Greek D/S Moscha D. Kydoniefs which was hit and on fire on May 7 (her crew had gone to the bomb shelters).
+30. Sollund was right next to the Greek D/S Moscha D. Kydoniefs which was hit and set on fire on May 7 (her crew had gone to the bomb shelters).
 Sollund had to move to the other side of the dock to avoid the flames, but 1st Mate Thomas Oftedal decided to row back with 5 others to try to save the Greek ship.
 They fought the flames for 5 hours, and were subsequently able to move her away from the quay and tie her alongside Sollund.
-Other Norwegian ships in Liverpool during this bombing raid were M/S Bra-Kar, M/S Mosdale, and D/S Stromboli.
-According to J. R. Hegland's "Nortraships flåte", M/S Tai Yin and M/S Temeraire were also there, but they were in another part of the world in this period.
+Other Norwegian ships in Liverpool during this bombing raid were M/S Bra-Kar, M/S Mosdale and D/S Stromboli.
+According to J. R. Hegland's "Nortraships flåte", M/S Tai Yin and M/S Temeraire were also there, but as will be seen when following the links, they were in another part of the world in this period.
 However, on checking further, I find that Tai Shan was in Liverpool at that time, having arrived from New York on Apr.
 29, according to her Voyage Record for this period.
 Departure is given as May 24.
 Sollund left Liverpool again on May 16.
 (For info, the Greek ship shows up in Convoy OB 329, which left Liverpool on May 31-1941 - external link.
 See also Christian Krohg).

-The archive documents reveal some long gaps here and there in her voyages; I'm not sure whether some voyages are simply missing from the record, or whether this means she was in for various repairs etc. For instance, there's a particularly long gap on Page 6.
+The archive documents reveal some long gaps here and there in Sollund's voyages; I'm not sure whether some voyages are simply missing from the record, or whether this means she was in for various repairs etc. For instance, there's a particularly long gap on Page 6.
 She had arrived Leith from Inverness on Jan 22-1943 and departure date is given as May 12.
 See also Page 8, which shows she had arrived Hull on Dec.
 24-1943, leaving again on March 6-1944, subsequently spending a month at North Shields.
 Also, Page 11 shows that she had arrived Hull on March 29-1945, with departure June 7.
 Similar gaps can be found all through her record.

 Back to Sollund on the "Ships starting with S" page.